 Breast Cancer Can Be Physically and Mentally Isolating

 A breast cancer diagnosis is scary.
 In addition, it can be isolating physically and mentally.
 To see all of the breast cancer “rah-rahs”, smiling bald women, and pink products everywhere often made the isolation worst.
 These businesses had no idea what it was like to be a young mom with toddlers and not be able to care for them.
 I couldn’t take them to school, to the park, or even just to run errands.
 I could no longer go to Mom’s Night Outs.
 Not only did I have severe fatigue, but I also had to be careful not to catch any illnesses while undergoing chemo.

 Seeing all of the cheerings, celebrating, product pushing, and more was like adding salt to an opened wound.
 There were messages congratulating breast cancer survivors for fighting and being strong.
 I do not feel I did anything extraordinary.
 I did what was necessary to increase my chances of survival and to be around to see my kids grow up.
 There have been many women who put up a good fight, but still ended up being defeated.
 During my fight, I thought maybe at some point I too would be celebrating, but who knew for sure?

 A Breast Cancer Survivor is Never in the Clear.

 I was lucky.
-Although my cancer was aggressive, it was caught early.
-After my surgery, I was declared cancer free, but still had four rounds of chemo to be on the safe side.
+Although my cancer was aggressive, we caught it early.
+After my surgery, I was declared cancer-free, but still had four rounds of chemo to be on the safe side.
 Not all women are this lucky.
 I have many friends who began at stage four, metastatic cancer.
 There is no cure at that point.
 They will be in treatment for the rest of their lives.